buchserge/social_network_final/README.md

 + Commenting messages
 + Uploading profile photo
 + Changing username and password
++ Chat functionality: writing and receiving messages from your friends(WebSockets)
 + Sending messages to offline users
 + Notifications when new messages are recieved
 + Notifications when friends are online